 Uninsured/Underinsured Motorist Coverage

 This insurance helps pay for damage caused to your car by another driver who either doesn't have enough insurance for the damage they've caused to you or doesn't have insurance at all.
 This type of coverage is required in some states.

 If you don’t have a loan or a lease, these coverages are optional.
 If you do, your lender may require you to carry them.

 While liability coverage helps pay for damage you cause to others, it does not help repair your car’s damages from an accident.
 When your car comes into contact with an object or another vehicle, collision insurance can repair it no matter who is at fault.
 This coverage may be required by your auto lease or lender.

-Comprehensive insurance steps in when your car is damaged by anything but an accident—for example, a flood, fire, or even hitting a guardrail.
+Comprehensive insurance steps in when your car is damaged by anything but an accident—for example, a flood, fire, or even hitting an animal.
 This insurance is not required at the state level, but it may be required in your auto lease or by your financial lender.

 Other Auto Insurance Coverages

 There are many other types of coverage, ranging from relatively common to specialized.
 Think about where and what you drive and your tolerance for risk.
 Other optional coverages may appeal depending on your personal circumstances, including (but not limited to):

 - Medical: Covers your medical expenses.